FailAcademy/learning/adp-vancouver/_slides/week-03/02-async-javascript.md

 run();
 ```

-What is the output?
-Why?

 ???

-You can run the example directy in the console.
+You can run the example directly in the console.

 You will get an `undefined` response before you see `b` and `c` logged.
 See if they have any idea why.